-Rather than disentangling the validity of each of the previous theories, we want to analyse the conditions under which different parties appear, merge or disappear.
-Our emphasis is on understanding the causes of the party system's configuration and the circumstances under which changes in the party system occurs.2 Such changes are indeed rare and it is extremely difficult to isolate their causes.
+Rather than disentangling the validity of each of the previous theories on the scope of parties, with our analysis we hope to shed some light on the role voter preferences and institutional constraints impose on party boundaries and the circumstances under which changes in the party system occurs.2 Such changes are indeed rare and it is extremely difficult to isolate their causes.
 The electoral system, voters' preferences or the pre-existing distribution of political parties in the ideological spectrum surely play a role in changes in the party system, yet the ideal experiment to identify its causes is not normally available.
 It is for this reason that in the current paper we look at an interesting feature of Finnish local municipalities to understand the conditions under which various political factions decide to run together in a particular election.
-In so doing, we hope to help our understanding of what determines the size and number of political parties in a particular region at any given time.
+This allows for a large-n empirical evaluation that helps our understanding of what determines the size and number of political parties in a particular region at any given time.

-Finnish parties can form pre-electoral coalitions (PECs) by running joint lists without committing to a joint policy manifesto after the election.
-These small barriers to entry to forming coalitions make such agreements frequent and yields rich data for our study.
-Whilst forming a PEC is a less demanding agreement than forming an actual party, it is likely that there are similar strategic considerations and effects (e.g. voter responses) in both cases.
+Finnish parties can form pre-electoral coalitions (PECs) by running joint lists.
+The parties have incentives to form PECs, because the (open-list) proportional representation system with D'Hondt method favours larger parties in the seat allocation.3 PECs can be formed without any commitment to a joint policy manifesto after the election.
+Moreover, the coalition partners' party labels remain visible in the ballot.
+These small barriers to entry to forming coalitions make such agreements frequent and yields rich large-n data for our study.
+Clearly forming a PEC is much less demanding agreement than forming an actual party, and therefore, we are identifying lower bound effects on how voter responses create boundaries for parties and how institutional environment affects the nature of the party system.
+To this extent, the results are